1982 24 Hours of Le Mans: Finish and post-race

 There were only two of the sixteen Cosworth-engines running at the finish: the two privateer Rondeaux, with Pierre Yver's DFV coming home tenth and Christian Bussi's DFL finished fifteenth, having lost two hours during the night replacing its clutch.
 The Busby/Bundy 924 Carrera won the GTO class, having run on just a single set of BF Goodrich road tyres throughout the race, making it the first Le Mans class-win for a car on road-tyres since the advent of specialised racing tyres.
 Both Camaros finished, although the McGriff/Brooks car was not classified after losing four hours in the pits for a gearbox rebuild and completing just the one lap in the final hour (finishing with a race-average speed of barely 50 mph).

 After earlier concerns about their fuel consumption, it was interesting that the winning Porsche also claimed the Energy Efficiency prize.
 They achieved 47.8 litres per 100 km, against a target of 35.1.
 Derek Bell estimated they only had about 20 minutes worth of fuel left at the end, which could have been problematic if they had been pushed all the way by the other teams.
 As a postscript, John Fitzpatrick's class win in IMSA-GTX would also prove to be the last European victory for the mighty 935.
 It was also the car in which Rolf Stommelen was killed the following April at Riverside.

-The win gave Ickx an unprecedented sixth outright victory, and with Porsche achieving its most dominant race yet, winning every class.
-It included the 1-2-3 for the works team, being the only team to have all their cars finish, and set a very high bar for other manufacturers to beat them in the new Group C regime.
+The win gave Ickx an unprecedented sixth victory.
+Porsche achieved its most successful race yet, winning every class.
+The win had the works team finishing in first, second and third positions, being the only team to have all their cars finish.